The Monthly Business Services Indicators

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

-Looking at the annual growth rate, positive growth has been observed in every quarter since 2020, but the magnitude of the fluctuations has been small.
-The annual growth rate has fluctuated between a high of 2.58% (in Q2 2020) and a low of 0.91% (in Q2 2022).
-In Q3 2022, there was a growth of 1.44%, followed by a growth of 1.32% in Q4.
-In Q1 2023, there was a growth of 1.45%.
+Looking at the annual growth rate, growth has been observed in every quarter since 2020, but the magnitude of the fluctuations has been small.
+The annual growth rate has fluctuated between a high of 2.58% (in Q2 2020) and a low of 1.22% (in Q2 2022).
+In Q3 2021, there was a growth of 2.54%, reaching its peak.
+Subsequently, it fluctuated downward, hitting the lowest point in Q2 2022, with a growth of 1.22%.
+It then surged to 1.67% in Q3, followed by a gradual reduction in quarterly fluctuations.
+In Q4 2023, the growth rate has leaped to 2.06%, and in Q2 2024, the growth rate reached 2.70%, showing that while the long-term fluctuations remain modest, the economic trend has been improving since H2 last year.

 Figure 13.
-Real Consumption of Residential Services, Utilities, and Other Fuel Industries, 2020Q1~2023Q1
+Real Consumption of Residential Services, Utilities, and Other Fuel Industries, 2020Q1~2024Q2

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 14.
-The growth rate and cyclical tendency of The Number of Employees in the Service Industry, January 2020 to April 2023
+The growth rate and cyclical tendency of The Number of Employees in the Service Industry, January 2020 to July 2024

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan